 Yes.
 To recognize policyholders who built in compliance with the flood map that was effective when the building was constructed, the NFIP has "grandfather rules" that allow policy premiums to be rated based on the flood map that was in effect when the structure was built.
-Supporting documentation that confirms the flood zone and/or BFE information from the prior flood map is required to grandfather the rating.
-NFIP "grandfathering rules" only lock in the lower-risk zone or BFE for future premium rating and not the actual rate itself.
+Supporting documentation that confirms the flood zone and/or BFF information from the prior flood map is required to grandfather the rating.
+NFIP "grandfathering rules" only lock in the lower-risk zone the actual rate itself.